tudelft3d/val3dity/docs/errors.rst

 901 -- INVALID_INPUT_FILE
 -------------------------
-Input file is not valid, most likely not a valid CityGML file. `Check here for CityGML files <http://geovalidation.bk.tudelft.nl/schemacitygml/>`_.
+Input file is not valid or corrupted.
+If a CityGML file, you can `check it against the schema <http://geovalidation.bk.tudelft.nl/schemacitygml/>`_.

 .. _error_902: